What does a deck cost? And what materials can I choose?

 Roasted wood: The main selling point for this type of wood is that it contains no chemical agents.
 It’s oven roasted and is purely natural.
 How long it lasts depends on usage and it can be quite costly at $50 to $72 per square foot with the installation.

 This eco-friendly type of balcony is made from compressed wood particles, recycled plastics and artificial polymers.
 It looks like real wood and is often more durable.
 It requires virtually no maintenance and often comes with a 25-year warranty.
 Unlike fiberglass, composite wood stays at a tolerable temperature in the sun, and it doesn’t get slippery in the rain or snow, which makes it excellent for pools or hot tub decks.

 As for the cons, composite wood can be expensive.
 You’re looking at around $40 to $84 per square foot with the material, installation and custom structured base, depending on the type of composite you choose.
 Also, colour choices are fairly limited and the sun will probably lighten the material over time.

 Concrete deck cost

-Concrete is a great choice for long-term durability, but it’s definitely less attractive – even with a paint job.
+This is a great choice for long-term durability, but it’s definitely less attractive – even with a paint job.
 Concrete offers a number of great pros like being skid-resistant and easy to keep clean, having a high UV resistance and no chance of discolouration, and being super resistant over time.
-It can be built in a day or so, and can be used for terraces and stairs.
+It can be built in a day or so and can be used for terraces and stairs.
 As for pricing, it comes in between $50 and $85 per square foot including installation and reinforcements.